acucciniello/acucciniello.com/_posts/2017-05-19-How-to-Accelerate-Learning-as-a-Developer.md

 ## Repeat

-Now that you have found a good example of a specific thing you need to implement in your code.
+Now, that you have found a good example of a specific thing you need to implement in your code.
 Get it working.
 Then repeat for the next set of functionality.

 You will constantly be repeating this process: